nodejs/node/doc/api/fs.md

 The kernel ignores the position argument and always appends the data to the end of the file.

-Modifying a file rather than replacing it may require a flags mode of `'r+'` rather than the default mode `'w'`.
+Modifying a file rather than replacing it may require the `flag` option to be set to `'r+'` rather than the default `'w'`.

 The behavior of some flags are platform-specific.
 As such, opening a directory on macOS and Linux with the `'a+'` flag, as in the example below, will return an